 |Financial Transparency||Rated 1 or above||Rated 1 or above|

 |Administrative Cost Ratio||Below 40%||Below 30%|

 The current distribution of star ratings for all charities rated by Charity Intelligence is a bell curve with the majority at 2 stars - most charities are rated average.

 Since launching charity ratings in October 2014, charities have improved financial disclosure (posting audited financial statements on their websites) and have added more information on results in reports to donors.
-Grades on donor reporting have increased 12%.
+Grades on donor reporting have increased 14%.
 Charity Intelligence wants to ensure 4-Star ratings have meaning and go to the 15%-20% of charities with the highest overall score.
-Right now, with the strong improvements in reporting, 24% of charities have reached 4-Star ratings.
+Therefore, in September 2017, we re-balanced our ratings towards our target distribution.